 Transportation - All transportation is provided.
 No personal vehicles are allowed.

-Policies - Students are expected to follow all policies and rules of EVSC and Deaconess Hospital.
-Regulatory requirements include a tuberculosis test or chest x-ray within the past 12 months and proof of immunization for measles/mumps/rubella (MMR).
-For the protection of the students, vaccination for hepatitis B is strongly recommended.
+Policies - Accepted students are expected to follow all policies, rules and dress codes of EVSC and Deaconess Health System.
+Regulatory requirements include two-step tuberculosis test, or T-spot, and proof of immunization for measles/mumps/rubella (MMR) and varicella.
+For the protection of students, hepatitis B vaccination is also strongly recommended.

 Recreation - While the days and evenings are filled with lectures, field trips, hands-on activities, demonstrations and clinical observations, there is time for recreation and relaxation with fellow students.
 Planned activities include pizza parties and educational field trips.